 Eccentric squat exercises can be performed on a slant board or with a half foam roller to raise the heels.
 This has the effect of reducing the element that the calf muscles contribute to the exercise and increasing the load on the quadriceps muscles.

 Begin with 3 x 10 repetitions each day and gradually increase to 3 x 15 repetitions before increasing the load or weight.
 Stick with a particular load level until they can be done very comfortably.
 If any pain is felt during, after or the next day then take a step back.
 Applying ice after can help with pain and inflammation.

 The lunge exercise should begin as soon as pain allows and is a more demanding exercise which brings increasing power and speed into the exercise.
 It is more likely this exercise will be introduced around 3 months into the rehab program but each athlete will be different.

 The athlete stands with one leg in front of the other and bends the front knee so the thigh is horizontal while the back knee goes towards the floor.
 This can be made easier by not going quite so low with the front leg.
 Begin with 1 set of 8 repetitions building to 3 sets of 15 reps.
 A weights bar across the shoulders can be used to increase the load.

-Step back exercise - this exercise is more suitable for the later stages of rehabilitation when the athlete is attempting to return to more specific sports training.
-The athlete steps back and then in one movement steps back onto the step.
-This is a more explosive, plyometric exercise related to the specific demands of sport.
-It works the calf muscle eccentrically as well as the knee during the stepping back phase and plyometrically as they push off.
+This exercise is more suitable for the later stages of rehabilitation when the athlete is attempting to return to more specific sports training.
+The athlete steps back and then in one movement

 Alternate so both legs are exercised and do not do any more on the good leg than you can achieve with the injured leg.